starcraftman/pakit/README.md

 - Pakit recipes can only depend on things pakit can build, currently limited pool.
   User needs to install any dependencies pakit can't build.

-To use pakit, you should probably have...
+To use pakit, I suggest you have...
 - c++ build environment
 - git
 - mercurial